-Some key decisions were taken by the Board since the beginning of April 2019 which were aimed to deliver on this strategy.
+Some key decisions were taken by the Board since the beginning of April 2020 which were aimed to deliver on this strategy.
 These included:

-- Continue to monitor the performance of Greenview Gas Limited and assess the ideal moment to exercise the option agreement in place; and - The restriction of cash outflows to the minimum levels in order to preserve cash levels.
+- Continue to monitor the performance of Greenview and assess the ideal moment to complete the acquisition of Greenview; and - The restriction of cash outflows to the minimum levels in order to preserve cash levels.